Working Memory: Long-Term Strategies & Supports for Diverse Learners

 Individuals with working memory challenges struggle with retaining complex instructions or lots of information at once.
 If you know your learner has difficulty managing lots of information at once, adjust your expectations and break steps down.
 Provide instructions step-by-step, or have your learner complete smaller components of a task and recruit feedback more frequently.

-Breaking tasks down may seem like taking a step backward, but ultimately, if you give your teen or young adult too much information and the process breaks down, you’ll have to provide help anyway.
+Breaking tasks down may seem like taking a step backward, but ultimately, if you give your learner too much information and the process breaks down, you’ll have to provide help anyway.
 Sometimes, less is more.

 Reduce distractions